 - Trabeculectomy to create channels for fluid to drain from the eye

-If you know you are risk due to heredity, past eye injury, or any of these other factors, having regular comprehensive eye exams is the best way to recognize the onset of glaucoma.
-Make an appointment with one of our eye doctors through our website or by calling one of our offices.
+If you know you are at risk for developing glaucoma due to heredity, past eye injury, or any of these other factors, getting regular comprehensive eye exams is the best way to recognize the onset.